 To stay as healthy as possible, work closely with your doctor.
 Have all your tests, and go to all your appointments.
 It is also important to:

 What can you expect if you have heart failure?

 Medicines and lifestyle changes can slow or even reverse heart failure for some people.
 But heart failure often gets worse over time.

 Early on, your symptoms may not be too bad.
 As heart failure gets worse, you may need to limit your activities.
-Treatment can often help reduce symptoms, but it usually does not get rid of them.
+Treatment can often help reduce symptoms, but it usually doesn't get rid of them.

 Heart failure can also lead to other health problems.
 These may include:

 Your doctor may be able to give you medicine or other treatment to prevent or treat these problems.

 Heart failure can get worse suddenly.
 If this happens, you will need emergency care.
 To prevent sudden heart failure, you need to avoid things that can trigger it.
 These include eating too much salt, missing a dose of your medicine, and exercising too hard.

 Knowing that your health may get worse can be hard.
 It is normal to sometimes feel sad or hopeless.
 But if these feelings last, talk to your doctor.
 Antidepressant medicines, counseling, or both may help you cope.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.